The Value of Integration

 In other modalities, therapists and healers often recommend that you 'take it easy' and 'be gentle on yourself' after a session in the hope that you will take some time afterwards to integrate the work you have done together.

-In transformational tantra massage, this is integrated into client sessions.
+In transformational tantra massage, this can be integrated into client sessions.

 The amount of time needed will vary depending on what has happened during the session.
 If a lot of energy has been released or brought to the surface in a particular session I may recommend a longer period of integration.
-So a period of 10 mins anywhere up to an hour can be part of a session and this is why keeping the length of a session flexible can be beneficial.
+So a period of 10 mins anywhere up to an hour can be incorporated into your session, and keeping the length of a session flexible can be beneficial.